swup/docs/src/docs/announcements/swup-4.md

 ## What is swup?

 [Swup](https://swup.js.org/) is a versatile and extensible **page transition library** for server-rendered websites.
 It manages the complete page load lifecycle and smoothly animates between the current and next page.
+In addition, it offers many other quality-of-life improvements like **caching**, **smart preloading**, native **browser history** and enhanced **accessibility**.

 Make your site feel like a snappy single-page app — without any of the complexity.

 ## What’s new in this release